shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “Have you picked a location?”

-“Is there a schematic?”
+“You said we’re building a lookout post.
+Is there a schematic?”

-“I thought you might like one.”
+“I thought you might like to see one.”
 Uncle Onrent produced another large piece of paper.
 “This is the standard one we’re building all along the river.”

 “But you don’t have to use this for yours.”
 Mother added.